 Note: Due to police advice, and because of security concerns, the venue will be emailed close to the date of the event.
-However for convenience, we can say that the nearest station will be somewhere between Old Street and London Bridge on the Northern Line.
+However for convenience, we can say that the nearest station will be somewhere near Golders Green on the Northern Line.

 We will send a poem with the location encrypted in it.
 Please read the poem carefully to decode the location.